 If the creditor concurs that an error has occurred, the credit card company must report and correct the error to the credit-reporting agency.

+If bond yields are more attractive than other investments, the price of a bond will increase and rates (yield) decreases.
+This can happen when investors are looking for more secure investments than the stock market.
 When the economy is expanding there is a higher demand for credit, so rates move higher; whereas when the economy is slowing, the demand for credit decreases and so do interest rates.

 Higher inflation is associated with a growing economy.
 When the economy grows too quickly, the Federal Reserve increases interest rates to slow the economy down and reduce inflation.
 Inflation results from prices of goods and services increasing.